haydenw2005/Java-Marketplace/README.md

 The Marketplace project is a Java implementation of an online marketplace system.
 It consists of several classes representing different entities such as buyers, sellers, stores, items, and utilities for handling JSON operations.

 ## How to run
-INSERT HERE
+1. Compilation:
+   - Open a terminal.
+   - Navigate to the project directory.
+   - Run the compilation command (e.g., `javac MainClass.java`).

+2. Execution:
+   - Run the compiled program (e.g., `java MainClass`).

 ## Submissions
-Hayden White - Submitted Report on Brightspace.
+Suhani Rana - Submitted Report on Brightspace.
 Hayden White - Submitted Vocareum workspace.

 ## Classes